Tudat/tudat/tutorials/tudatFeatures/environmentSetup/index.rst

 Torque model
 ************

+.. class:: TorqueModel

+   Base class for the torque model, set using the settings classes described below.

 .. class:: TorqueSettings

    Base class for the torque settings used for rotational dynamics as set in :class:`RotationalStatePropagatorSettings`.
 Type of torque is selected by passing the correct parameter to the constructor.
 Currently two types of torques are implemented: ``second_order_gravitational_torque`` (interaction of point-mass of body A with J\ :sub:`2` of body B) and ``aerodynamic_torque`` (settings for coefficients defined same as for aerodynamic acceleration).